FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 depending how your system is set up, the path of least confusion on your side may be to CANCEL THE MOST RECENT BOOKING.

+## Question: Translations

+Can I use the FareHarbor External API to retrieve translated content?

+### Answer

+Yes.
+You can retrieve translated content provided by the dashboard company in any language that is "active" in their dashboard, in the Translation Languages section.
+To retrieve a particular language, add a `language` query parameter to the API request:

+    GET /companies/<shortname>/items/?language=es

+Doing this gives you company-provided translations.
+It does not translate field names etc., and it does not change currency formatting or provide other localization.

 # FH API Integration Best Practices